-To the greatest extent possible, the review and evaluation of proposals shall be conducted by individuals independent of the City of Los Angeles, who are experts in the subject matter of the procurement.
-All reviewers must be briefed on and agree to the Conflict of Interest requirements described in the Code of Conduct section of this policy.
+When possible, the review and evaluation of proposals shall be conducted by individuals independent of the City of Los Angeles, who are experts in the subject matter of the procurement.
+All reviewers must be briefed on and acknowledge in writing that they will abide by the Conflict of Interest requirements described in the Code of Conduct section of this policy.